Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/_index.md

 According to the Open Banking Specification, Mutual Transport Layer Security (MTLS) client connections are required for the API Gateway Listener and Authorization Server components.

-See more about the Certificate Verification with MTLS in Open Banking context in [Mutual Authentication and Certificate Verification](/docs/overview/integration/mutual-auth).
+See more about the Certificate Verification with MTLS in the Open Banking context in [Mutual Authentication and Certificate Verification](/docs/overview/integration/mutual-auth).

-## Setup the solution for MTLS with test certificates
+## Set up the solution for MTLS with test certificates

 This section includes the prerequisites and tasks to setup the solution for MTLS.

 ### Prerequisites

-* An openssl tool available.
+* An OpenSSL tool is available.
-* Amplify Integration running with open banking projects.
+* Amplify Integration is running with Open Banking projects.

 ### Create the root CA certificates

-First, some certificates must exist to generates multiples
+First, some certificates must exist to generate multiples:

 ```bash
 openssl genrsa -out ca1.key 2048
 openssl req -new -x509 -days 3650 -key ca1.key -subj "/C=US/ST=Arizona/L=Phoenix/O=Axway/CN=Axway Root CA" -out ca1.crt
 ```

-### Create Client Certificates
+### Create client certificates

-The Data Recipient or Third-Party Provider (TPP) Applications need the client certificate for MTLS.
+The data recipient or Third-Party Provider (TPP) applications need the client certificate for MTLS.
 In this section there are sample instructions to generate certificates for testing purposes.

 Each certificate must have one key that is signed with a previously created root certificate authority.
-These configuration files below are provided as examples.
+The following configuration files are provided as examples.

 | tpp1.cnf |
 | ----------- |